EvictionLab/eviction-lab-website/content/updates/research/vaccine-post/index.md

 Patterns displayed in Figure 1 reflect racial disparities in both eviction risk and vaccine access.
 Black renters [routinely face higher risk of being evicted](/demographics-of-eviction/), a pattern that has [been maintained during the pandemic](https://evictionlab.org/pandemic-filing-demographics/).
 Black and Latinx people are also {{< extlink "much less likely to be vaccinated against COVID-19" "https://www.kff.org/coronavirus-covid-19/issue-brief/latest-data-on-covid-19-vaccinations-race-ethnicity/" >}}. {{< extlink "The racial gap in vaccinations is decreasing" "https://www.nytimes.com/interactive/2021/05/14/us/vaccine-race-gap.html?action=click&module=Spotlight&pgtype=Homepage" >}}, but Black and Latinx people still face challenges in getting access to vaccines.
 Figure 1 shows that the highest evicting zip codes in each city tend to be in communities of color, while most neighborhoods in the top-left of each panel—those with high vaccination rates and low eviction filing rates—tend to be majority-white.

+{{< pullquote "Those most at risk of being evicted are still at high risk of contracting and passing the virus." >}}

 Figure 2 puts these disparities into spatial perspective, showing two maps of Houston: a side-by-side comparison of eviction filing rates and vaccination rates across the city.
 Eviction filing rates were around 10% in two zip codes near Greenspoint, but vaccination rates were below 30% (compared to the mean of 48% for all zip codes in Houston).
 The neighborhood is made up of around 9% white, 30% Black, and 56% Latinx residents.
 By contrast, relatively few evictions have been filed during the pandemic in and around Downtown Houston, an area with some of the highest vaccination rates in the city.
 Although not all neighborhoods with low vaccination rates have high eviction rates, there is a strong correlation between the two rates.